The 10 Types of People You Meet at Every Super Bowl Party

 The teams change, but the party stays the same

 He’s there for one reason and one reason only—the chips, dips, and sips.
 This is the best meal he’ll have till Super Bowl XLVIII.
-Sample phrase: “You done with that ‘za?
+Sample phrase: “You done with that 'za?
 Oh, and, uh, someone might want to go to the store and get more brewskies.”
-These are the 16 delicious Super Bowl snacks even diabetics can have.
+Try these creative recipes for your Super Bowl party.

 She’s under the impression she’s been invited to a party and not to watch a football game.
 Sample phrase: “So, how many Oscar-nominated films have you seen?”